PhD Program (Now Online)

 - Meet the academic and healthcare industry needs for nursing scholars in North Carolina and the nation.

-Interim Director of PhD Program
+Director of PhD Program